Self-Excited Gravitational Instantons: Self-dual Instantons in YM Theory and General Relativity

 where $\star$ is the Hodge dual operator.
 The first equation is the Bianchi identity, which the field strength $F$ automatically satisfies, and the second one is derived from the action

-Following the BPST construction \cite{Belavin:1975fg}, we consider solutions with an (anti) self-dual field strength $F=\pm \star F$, which obeys the Bianchi identity and consequently satisfies the second field equation as well.
-Thus, by solving the relatively simpler (anti) self-duality condition, we can solve more complicated field equations \eqref{ymeq}.
+The (anti) self-dual instantons have an (anti) self-dual field strength $F=\pm \star F$ \cite{Belavin:1975fg}, which obeys the Bianchi identity and consequently satisfies the second field equation as well.
+This simplifies the process of solving the field equations \eqref{ymeq}, as instead of solving them directly, we can solve much simpler algebraic condition of (anti) self-duality.

 While this simplification is useful, the truly intriguing aspect of the BPST solution is that the action \eqref{ymaction} reduces to a topological term